-The San Juan Islands are a blessing of extraordinary beauty and abundant nature.
-Wind-swept shorelines, broad vistas, quiet forests, vital wildlife habitats, scenic farm lands… all have become part of our heritage.
+The San Juan Islands are blessed with extraordinary beauty and abundant natural features.
+Windswept shorelines, broad vistas, quiet forests, vital wildlife habitats, scenic farm lands—all have become part of our heritage.

 About the San Juan Preservation Trust

-Founded by a group of island citizens in 1979, the San Juan Preservation Trust is a private, non-profit and membership-based land trust dedicated to helping people and communities conserve land in the San Juan Islands of Washington State.
+Founded by a group of island citizens in 1979, the San Juan Preservation Trust is a private, nonprofit, membership-based land trust dedicated to helping people and communities conserve land in the San Juan Islands of Washington State.

 In 2012 the Land Trust Accreditation Commission, an independent program of the Land Trust Alliance, awarded the San Juan Preservation Trust with national accredited status.
-The Preservation Trust joins a prestigious group of 157 other land trusts (out of 1,700 nationally) that have achieved this distinction since this new accreditation program was launched in the fall of 2008.
+The Preservation Trust’s accreditation was renewed for another five-year term in September 2017.
+It is part of a prestigious group of 370 other land trusts (out of about 1,400 nationally) that have achieved this distinction since the accreditation program was launched in 2008.

-The Preservation Trust is governed by a 20-member volunteer board of trustees and an nine-person staff.
-Offices are located in on Lopez Island and in Friday Harbor (on San Juan Island).
-Financial support comes from voluntary contributions from more than 2,000 private individuals, families and foundations.
+The Preservation Trust is governed by a 21-member volunteer board of trustees and has a nine-person (full-time) staff.
+Offices are located in Friday Harbor (on San Juan Island).
+Financial support comes from the voluntary contributions of more than 2,000 private individuals, families, and foundations.
 The Preservation Trust is not affiliated with any government agency and does not receive any tax revenue.

 Key programs of the San Juan Preservation Trust include:

 CONSERVATION of wildlife habitat, scenic landscapes and other important natural values in the San Juan Islands.
 This is achieved through donation or purchase of land and conservation easements.